Personal finance experience

 Budgetary

-A mobile budgeting experience focused on making spending behavior, account activity, and monthly planning easier to understand at a glance.
-The design aims to reduce financial uncertainty by giving users clearer visibility into what they have spent, what they have left, and what needs attention next.
+A mobile personal finance experience focused on making spending behavior, account activity, budget health, and short-term planning easier to understand at a glance.
+The product direction emphasizes financial clarity, transaction visibility, category control, and decision support so users can understand what they have spent, what they have left, and what needs attention next without feeling overwhelmed by the interface.

 Scope Onboarding to daily money tracking